Monuments To Guilt

 If you are finding the game isn't running well (it requires a relatively good computer) or are uncomfortable with video game controls, you can explore the interactive website version here.

 If this speaks to you in any way, consider donating to your local charity for the unhoused.
-Here's one of mine. https://womenscentre.org.uk/
+Here's one near me. https://womenscentre.org.uk/

 -louis